If you could use one word to summarize your year, what would you use?

 - Paperwork - sort through your paperwork on a daily basis when you bring in the mail and collect any paperwork from the kids.
 Immediately get rid of anything you don't need.
 Pin any notes or invitations, and set up a mini-command centre to file and sort paperwork tasks (see our previous command centre here).
 Aim to hold onto as little paperwork as possible!

 - Bathroom vanity - on a periodic basis, go through your beauty supplies and get rid of anything past its use-by-date, and products you don't use or like anymore.

 - Garage - if you're a keen DIYer or just use your garage a lot for different purposes, it can all too easy for it to become a jumbled nightmare.
 Aim to give the garage a big declutter at least once a year to get rid of anything you haven't been using, as well as a mini clean up at the completion of a home project.

 - Kids' clothes and toys - have a box in your child's wardrobe labelled 'donate or pass on' so you can put clothing straight in the box when your child has grown out of it.
 Donate or pass on the items when the box is full.
-Toys can take over the house if you're not careful, so it pays to declutter at least 3 times a year - before birthdays and Christmas is ideal.
+Toys can take over the house if you're not careful, so it pays to declutter at least twice a year - before birthdays and Christmas is ideal.
 Read more about the toy decluttering process here.

-- Kitchen - the biggest problem zone in the kitchen can be holding on to far more kitchen utensils than necessary, and having a junk drawer (or two!).
-Stay tuned for my new product being released in a few weeks that will give you the exact strategies for getting your kitchen more organised!
+- Kitchen - the biggest problem in the kitchen can be holding on to far more kitchen utensils than necessary, and having a junk drawer (or two!).
+Stay tuned for my new guide being released in a few weeks that will give you the exact strategies for getting your kitchen more organised!

 3 | An effective morning and evening routine